Dark Matter-Induced Baryonic Feedback in Galaxies: Type-Ia Supernovae Ignition through Asymmetric Dark Matter Capture

 \section{Type-Ia Supernovae Ignition through Asymmetric Dark Matter Capture}

 Figure~\ref{fig:snia-shematic} depicts how this ignition mechanism proceeds: some dark matter particles passing through the white dwarf will become gravitationally bound to it, due to the energy lost as they scatter against stellar constituents.
 These captured dark matter particles follow closed orbits that intersect with the white dwarf.
 The orbits progressively shrink with each crossing as the dark matter particles lose more energy, eventually becoming fully contained within the white dwarf volume.
-Further loss of energy leads to the dark matter
+Further loss of energy leads to the dark matter forming a thermalized sphere within the white dwarf.

-If the dark matter is asymmetric or otherwise weakly-annihilating, then large amounts accumulate over time, since compared to annihilating dark matter The dark matter core's mass grows over time as more dark matter particles are captured and thermalized, however its size is fixed by the mass of the dark matter and the white dwarf temperature.
+If the dark matter is asymmetric or otherwise weakly-annihilating, then large amounts accumulate over time compared to annihilating dark matter.
+The dark matter core's mass grows over time as more dark matter particles are captured and thermalized, however its size is fixed by the mass of the dark matter and the white dwarf temperature.
 Thus, the dark matter density steadily increases until eventually the sphere achieves self-gravitation.
 When this occurs, it is energetically favourable for the sphere to shrink in size.
 As we detail below, the sphere also develops a gravitational instability, prompting its collapse.

 As the sphere collapses, the shedding of its gravitational energy through repeated scatterings of the dark matter particles against nuclei heats a small central region of the white dwarf.
 If the dark matter-nucleus cross-section is large enough, this energy transfer rate is sufficient to cause a thermonuclear runaway in the star, leading to a Type-Ia supernova.
 This is depicted in the lower-left side of Fig.~\ref{fig:snia-shematic}.
 Alternatively, as argued in \cite{Acevedo:2019gre,Janish:2019nkk}, for higher mass dark matter or lower cross-sections (not considered in the main text of this paper), ignition can still occur even when the cross-section between the dark matter and the stellar constituents is inadequate to prompt ignition during the collapse of the dark matter core, $i.e$ the white dwarf material effectively dissipates the excess heat.
 In this case, the dark matter sphere collapses without igniting the star, and forms a black hole at its center.
 The evolution of such a black hole is determined by its initial mass: if it is sufficiently heavy, it will grow by accretion of stellar material and newly-captured dark matter.
 This ultimately leads to the implosion of the white dwarf, without producing a Type-Ia supernova.
 This scenario is not relevant for the purposes of this work.
 By contrast, if the black hole is light enough, it will evaporate to Hawking radiation.
 As it was shown in \cite{Acevedo:2019gre}, the color-charged particles emitted from the horizon will scatter against white dwarf nuclei within a short mean free path, producing hadronic showers that distribute most of the energy homogeneously within the ignition region.
 This alternative ignition channel is depicted on the lower-right side of Fig.~\ref{fig:snia-shematic}.